JML Tutorial - Specifying Loops

 Loop verification errors

-The examples above all verify, so here are some examples showing the kinds of verification errors that are produced by erroneous specifications.
+The examples above all verify, but the following are some examples showing several kinds of verification errors that are produced by erroneous specifications.

 Loop initialization error